jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 test_type_error_w_function_signatures
 *********************************************************************************

-When I call a :ref:`function<functions>` I have to match its definition or I will have problems
+When I call a :ref:`function<functions>` I have to match its definition also known as its signature

 RED: make it fail
 #################################################################################